proddata/crate/docs/general/builtins/array-comparisons.rst

 Array comparisons
 =================

-An array comparison :ref:`operator <glossary-operator>` tests the relationship between two arrays and returns a corresponding value of ``true``, ``false``, or ``NULL``.
+An array comparison :ref:`operator <gloss-operator>` tests the relationship between two arrays and returns a corresponding value of ``true``, ``false``, or ``NULL``.